Dvir570/Geographic-Application---OOP-course/README.md

 ### Map of the site ###

 #### Update by Wiggle Wifi (general page) ####
-This page is allowing to upload a Wigle Wifi's product file to the current database.
+This page is allowing to upload a Wiggle Wifi's product file to the current database.
   1. Menu
-  2. DB clear, DB save csv, DB save kml buttons.
+  2. DB clear, DB save csv and DB save kml buttons.
   3. Update database via upload a Wiggle Wifi file, or a directory with some of Wiggle Wifi files.
   4. Details:
       a. number of records.